top of page

 Second baby and we were shoppers only at her first Lace Day at only 3 weeks!

-Jump forward another 15 years and we had to move south to Hampshire.
 I realised I had been spoilt for the choice of classes to attend in the area where I had lived for 40 years.
 There were no adverts, no posters in the library and no websites about lace classes to be found – although I soon discovered that there are a lot of self-help groups.

 In 2009, just a year after moving, I set up a class at my home and we have gone from strength to strength ever since.